BinodGaihre/final_project_ABS/README.md

 ## Limitations and Future Improvements

 - Only 13 weeks of data.
 The model may better predict with more data, reducing the mean absolute error.
-- Unaccounted features within the dataset could cause potential issues in predictions.
+- Unaccounted features that are outside of the dataset could cause potential issues in predictions.
 Incorporating them would yield better results.
 - With the addition of missing and unaccounted features, gradient boosting would be a better option for capturing complex data relationships and is more effective on imbalanced datasets.

 ## Data Source